rusty-bits/octool/README.md

 w.i.p. octool written in Rust

 A small project to help me learn the Rust language.
 All suggestions and criticisms are welcome.
-You can build from the included source by running `cargo build --release` or you can use the included `octool` binary, which I will try to keep current with the code.
+You can build from the included source by running `cargo build --release` (if you have the Rust environment installed) or you can use the included `octool` binary, which I will try to keep current with the code.

 octool currently takes no command line arguments except for a path to a config.plist to use if desired.